Phoenix and Arizona CRE Capital Allocation 2026

 |---|---|---|

-| Industrial | Full-year 2025 absorption reached 18.2M SF against 15.9M SF of deliveries, while the construction pipeline fell to 10.6M SF.
-Vacancy is still elevated at 9.7% to 12.4% depending on methodology, so the market is recovering from a delivery wave rather than operating from scarcity. | Core-plus and value-oriented industrial in infill, semiconductor-adjacent, shallow-bay, and land-constrained corridors.
-Do not pay scarcity pricing for commodity big-box exposure. |
+| Industrial / logistics | Full-year 2025 absorption reached 18.2M SF against 15.9M SF of deliveries, while the construction pipeline fell to 10.6M SF.
+Vacancy is still elevated at 9.7% to 12.4% depending on methodology, so the market is recovering from a delivery wave rather than operating from scarcity. | Core-plus and value-oriented industrial in tenant-validated logistics, infill / last-mile, semiconductor-adjacent, and shallow-bay corridors.
+Do not pay scarcity pricing for undifferentiated big-box exposure in elastic land markets. |

-| Multifamily / Retail | Multifamily occupancy held at 93.3% with 16,569 units of absorption against 18,201 deliveries, while retail vacancy tightened to 4.9% with strong absorption in Northwest Phoenix, Southeast Valley, Tempe, and East Phoenix.
-These are healthy but not euphoric fundamentals. | Multifamily income-and-recovery capital in the best suburban and lifestyle nodes, plus retail buyers focused on Scottsdale, Tempe, East Phoenix, and the best Northwest/Southeast Valley trade areas. |
+| Multifamily / retail | Multifamily occupancy held at 93.3% with 16,569 units of absorption against 18,201 deliveries, while retail vacancy tightened to 4.9% with strong absorption in Northwest Phoenix, Southeast Valley, Tempe, and East Phoenix.
+These are healthy but not euphoric fundamentals. | Multifamily income-and-recovery capital in the best suburban and lifestyle nodes, plus retail buyers focused on Scottsdale, Tempe, East Phoenix, Northwest Phoenix, and the strongest Southeast Valley trade areas. |

 What Makes Phoenix and Arizona Useful